• Skip to primary navigation

 • Honey: A little honey drizzled on top is amazing!
 Just remember that the honey is for moms only since babies cannot have honey until 12 months or older.

-For this recipe you will need a two quart (8 inch) casserole dish.
+For this recipe you will need a two quart (8 x 8 inch) casserole dish.

 Can I prep this recipe the night before?